Content

 In addition to increasing blood flow, experts think minoxidil lengthens your hair growth cycle's anagen phase (the growth phase), allowing your hair to grow for a longer period before shedding.

-Minoxidil can also be used for other types of hair loss, including female pattern hair loss and stress-related hair loss.
+One of the benefits of minoxidil is that it can treat other types of hair loss, including female pattern hair loss and stress-related hair loss.

-But why do some men develop male pattern baldness while others don’t?
-First, some men seem genetically predisposed to have higher DHT levels.
-Secondly, the androgen receptors in your scalp might be particularly sensitive to DHT.
+Some men have higher DHT levels, and thanks to genetics, the androgen receptors in your scalp might be particularly sensitive to DHT.

-The enzyme 5-alpha-reductase plays an important role in converting testosterone into DHT.
-Finasteride is a 5-alpha-reductase inhibitor, which means it reduces testosterone's conversion into DHT by blocking 5-alpha-reductase.
+An enzyme called 5-alpha-reductase plays an important role in converting testosterone into DHT.
+Finasteride 5-alpha-reductase inhibitor, which means it reduces testosterone's conversion into DHT.
+Unlike minoxidil, which can treat a range of hair loss, finasteride is only recommended for male pattern baldness.

 Clinical trials have shown that both medications are relatively safe and effective for hair loss.
 But like all prescription and over-the-counter drugs, there’s still a chance of experiencing finasteride and minoxidil side effects.